 When your travels will take you to places with different kinds of wall sockets, however, you’ll likely be better off with a universal travel adapter.
 Because they tend to be larger than the single adapters, they often have extra features like USB sockets or fuses as well.

-Our current universal travel adapter pick is this Unidapt model — but no matter which kind you go for, don’t get too excited just yet: despite being called “universal”, there’s no such a thing as an adapter that truly covers every country.
+Our current universal travel adapter pick is this Unidapt model, but no matter which model you go for, don’t get too excited just yet.
+Despite being called “universal,” there’s no such thing as an adapter that truly covers every country.